3D Printing Material: Nylon 3200 Glass-filled (Glass-Filled Nylon)

-On this page you will find all of the information, tips and tricks for a successful 3D print in Glass-Filled Nylon.
+On this page you will find all of the information, tips and tricks for a successful 3D print in Nylon 3200 glass-filled (Glass-Filled Nylon).
 Specifically you’ll find information on:

-Objects printed in glass-filled nylon are made from a mix of polyamide powder and glass beads.
+Objects printed in Nymon 3200 Glass-filled (glass-filled nylon) are made from a mix of polyamide powder and glass beads.
 The surface of the material is white and slightly porous.
-Glass-filled Nylon is more durable and resistant than Polyamide 12.
+Nylon 3200 Glass-filled (glass-filled polyamide) is more durable and resistant than Polyamide 12.
 It gives you great freedom in your designs - allowing for both complex and inclosed volumes.
 The material is great for technical parts that need resistance and loads.
-The surface of glass-filled nylon is not as accurate as polyamide but it will fit the requirements of technical parts.
+The surface of Nylon 3200 Glass-filled (glass-filled nylon) is not as accurate as polyamide 12 but it will fit the requirements of technical parts.

 Processing times and pricing